-Pevensey and Eastbourne: About the Scheme
+Pevensey to Eastbourne: About the Scheme

 Scheme overview